 Bike Through Tunnels & Over Trestles

-The Route of the Hiawatha in the Bitterroot Mountains of northern Idaho is considered the crown jewel of rail-to-trail rides in the U.S. Friendly for all ages and abilities, you can rent a bike or bring your own for this 15-mile downhill ride that takes you through eight decommissioned railroad tunnels and across seven ski-high trestles with breathtaking views.
+The Route of the Hiawatha in the Bitterroot Mountains of northern Idaho is considered the crown jewel of rail-to-trail rides in the U.S. and is an experience suited for all ages and abilities.
+You can rent a bike or bring your own for this 15-mile downhill ride that takes you through eight decommissioned railroad tunnels and across seven ski-high trestles with breathtaking views.

 Discover Idaho’s History

 Learn about Idaho’s natural, cultural and military past at one of over 100 affordable museums and historic sites around the state.
 From Native American artifacts, the Lewis and Clark Expedition and the Idaho Gold Rush to World War II fighter planes and how the french fry came to be, you’ll encounter historic towns, interpretive sites and interactive exhibits that put the Gem State’s deep-rooted history on full display.